-Notes: Hospital specific targets were devised based on the different types Fraser health operates (Teaching Hospitals, Large, Medium and Small size community hospitals) as specified by the Canadian Institute of Health information (CIHI), and each site's historic
+Notes: Hospital specific targets were devised based on the different types Fraser health operates (Teaching Hospitals, Large, Medium and Small size community hospitals) as specified by the Canadian Institute of Health information (CIHI), and each site's historical performance.

-Fraser Health's current performance for hospital acquired non-aspiration pneumonia is meeting target.
-Six sites (Chillwack General, Eagle Ridge, Fraser Canyon, Peace Arch, Royal Columbian, and Surrey Memorial) are meeting their internal targets.
+Fraser Health's current performance for hospital acquired non-aspiration pneumonia is 7.6, which is not meeting the target of 7.3.
+Four sites (Chilliwack General, Eagle Ridge, Fraser Canyon, and Peace Arch) are meeting their internal targets.
 We will continue to work with our sites and programs that have opportunities to reduce this infection that impacts a patient's stay in our facilities.